tomconte/tomconte.github.io/_posts/2015-04-16-debian-in-azure-from-soup-to-nuts.md

 - Select "Attach a virtual disk later" since we want to customize this.
 Next.
 - Finish.

 Now select your new VM and click on Settings.
 We need to change a few things there.
+Like removing the default Network Adapter:

 - Select the Network Adapter that was created originally and click "Remove", then "Apply".

+And adding a Legacy one:

 - Select "Add Hardware", "Legacy Network Adapter", "Add".
 - Connect it to a Virtual Switch so that it can access the Internet.
 Click "Apply".

+Then adding a disk:

 - Select "IDE Controller 0", "Hard Drive", "Add".
 - In "Virtual hard disk", click "New".